Thanks to Keeps for sponsoring this video! Head to https://keeps.com/legit for 50% off your first order of Keeps hair loss treatment!

 Overall, we're not touching anywhere on the body we didn't have to cut and splice in a new line.
 We did this properly by replacing the entire thing and now it's time to bleed the brakes and i've been soaking these for a little bit but uh.
 This ain't gon na be fun okay, so you always want to start with the caliper that is furthest away from the master cylinder, which is this one, and i've already filled the master cylinder.
 The cap is off so in theory, we're ready to start the brake bleeding procedure, except as you've seen these brake bleeders are quite rusted, to say the least.

 So before we begin before, we attempt to crack this loose, just a quick prayer to the car gods.
 Dear car gods, please allow this screw to turn freely and the fluid to be extracted so that this e30 bmw will have brakes.
 Once again.
 I think i've done a lot of good for cars over the last 20, something years of my life.
+So please please just help me out with this one.
+I really don't want to have to replace calipers right now.
+This video is supposed to be about getting this car on the road.
+Okay, all right!
+Thank you, car gods!
+Thank you all right here we go guys.

 This is a seven millimeter, get it on there, nice and snug.
 Here we go cross.
 Our fingers pray whatever.
 Whatever you want.